techworkersco/twc-site-berlin/_events/ver-di-monthly-members-meeting-–-april.md

 * 17:30 - Presentations + group exercises
 * 18:30 - Breakout groups
 * 19:00 - Report backs and next steps
-* 19:30 - We wrap up together and head to bar
+* 19:30 - We wrap up together
+* Optionally grab drinks afterwards at nearby cafe-bar

 ![Monthly membership meeting: Join members from across the start-up sector to take concrete next steps on how to organize your workplace!
 Facilitated collective trouble shooting!
 Learn fundamental skills in workplace organizing!
 Learn from the experience of other initiatives!](/assets/img/verdi_04-26.jpg)